EvernodeXRPL/evernode-docs/docs/source/hosts/maintenance.md

 You can run `evernode update` to check and install updates to Evernode.

-**Note: For Evernode 0.8.2 update `evernode update` command would not show any pending updates for your Sashimono.
-To update to v0.8.2, run below command.
+**Note: For the Evernode 0.8.2 update `evernode update` command would not show any pending updates for your Sashimono.
+To update to v0.8.2, run the below command.
 It is recommended to use the following command for an independent Evernode update.**
 ```
 curl -fsSL https://raw.githubusercontent.com/EvernodeXRPL/evernode-test-resources/main/sashimono/installer/evernode.sh | sudo bash -s update
 ```